1. What Is This Course and How Does It Work?

 As you know (if you've read How to Do Things) the Block Method is a way of working in short, intentional, uninterrupted sprints of 25 minutes.

 A single Block is easy to achieve, yet it represents a significant unit of work in any project.
-One Block consists of enough focused effort to complete a minor task, move any major task one good step forward, or knock off a whole list of tiny tasks.
+One Block consists of enough focused effort to complete a minor task, move any major task one good step forward, or knock off multiple tiny tasks.

 Because even the largest goals (e.g. write a five-book fantasy series, launch an online business) are always made of smaller tasks, virtually any goal can be achieved by making some number of Blocks.

-Setting up a budgeting app, such as You Need a Budget, might take 6 or 7 Blocks.
-Upon completion, you inherit lower baseline stress levels, a greater sense of control over your life, and enough waste might be prevented to effectively give yourself a raise.
+• Setting up a budgeting app, such as You Need a Budget, might take 6 or 7 Blocks.
+Upon completion, you've earned lower baseline stress levels, a greater sense of control over your life, and enough waste might be prevented to effectively give yourself a raise.

 I call this idea -- the fact that every goal can be achieved in some number of Blocks -- the Principle of Finitude.
-There’s a galaxy of possibilities for your life out there, each of them only one stack of Blocks from where you stand right now.
-Any given achievement sits at the top of a staircase with a finite, countable number of steps.
+There’s a galaxy of possibilities for your life out there, and each of them is only a stack of Blocks away.
+The only question is how big the stack is.

 Just one Block is powerful.
 A stack of them can be life-changing.